Sandeepgaddam5432/unqcreator/README.md

 3. Wait for the setup to complete (5-10 minutes).
 The notebook will display a public URL when ready.
 4. Copy this URL - you'll need it for the next step.

-### Step 3: Connect Frontend to Backend
+### Step 3: Connect Your Frontend to the Engine
-1. Go back to your project on Vercel.
+1. Navigate to your deployed Vercel app (e.g., `https://unqcreator.vercel.app`).
-2. Navigate to `Settings -> Environment Variables`.
-3. Create a new variable:
-    -   **Name:** `NEXT_PUBLIC_ENGINE_API_ENDPOINT`
+2. Log in using the "Sign in with Google" button.
+3. You'll be presented with an onboarding screen asking for your Engine URL.
-    -   **Value:** Paste the public URL from the Colab notebook.
+4. Paste the URL from your Colab notebook and click "Connect".
-4. Save and **re-deploy** your Vercel project for the changes to take effect.
+5. The system will automatically validate the connection and take you to the dashboard when successful.

 That's it!
-Your `unqcreator.vercel.app` site is now fully connected to the engine running on Colab.
+Your UnQCreator application is now fully set up and ready to use.

 ## Restarting Your Engine